 Top Option: Adidas Gloro

 There are two versions of the Gloro available to choose from, the original and the 16.1.
-We prefer the later in this instance, where that clean leather upper matches the simple necessities of defensive players that value consistency. adidas has looked to keep things simple, with an emphasis in ensuring players have a snug and comfortable boot that allows them to focus on their game.
+We prefer the later in this instance, where that clean leather upper matches the simple necessities of defensive players that value consistency. adidas has looked to keep things simple, with an emphasis in insuring players have a snug and comfortable boot that allows them to focus on their game.
 They are also a nicely padded boot, especially around the ankle region.
 (Available here)

 Nike Premier – A modern classic, Nike has kept the general design simple yet very functional.
 A definite option that caters for players with more of a no-nonsense style.